rafaelldi/rafaelldi.github.io/_posts/2019-05-06-asp-net-core-health-checks.md

 author: Rival Abdrakhmanov
 date: 2019-05-06
 tags: ["Observability", "ASP.NET Core", "Health Checks"]
-excerpt: I'm starting a new series about application observability, and the first point is health checks.
-In this post, I describe how to add them to your ASP.NET Core application and monitor them.
 header:
   image: /images/2019-05-06-asp-net-core-health-checks/cover_asp_net_core_health_checks.jpg
   caption: "Photo by Annie Spratt on Unsplash"

 ---
+I'm starting a new series about application observability, and the first point is health checks.
+In this post, I describe how to add them to your ASP.NET Core application and monitor them.

 If you're using Kubernetes or load balancer, you need a tool, which can check that the application is still running.
 For these purposes, health checks provide an endpoint with the status of your application.

 I've created a [simple project](https://github.com/rafaelldi/AspNetCoreAppHealthCheck) on GitHub with examples of this post.